jofaria/jofaria/README.md

 - 👋 Hi, I’m @jofaria.
 Nice to e-meet you!
-- 👀 I’m a full-stack developer in the making, with a background in Marketing.
+- 👀 I’m a software developer with a background in Marketing.
-- 🌱 Currently enrolled in a coding bootcamp in Lisbon!
 - 📫 You can reach me on Linkedin: linkedin.com/in/joanaadaodefaria

 <!---